mikesir87/Cusip-Scraper/README.md

 ## Pre-requisites

 This project is a Maven project, so requires Maven to be installed on your machine.
 Maven is a build tool for Java projects that does a lot.
-But, fo r this project, it's used for dependency management.
+But, for this project, it's used for dependency management.

 - [Installing Maven for Windows](http://www.mkyong.com/maven/how-to-install-maven-in-windows/)